adwaitchangan/adwaitchangan/README.md

 <p align='center'> Full-stack Developer | Node/React developer | Web developer</p>

 **About Me**
 <p align='left'>Hey there!
-I'm a seasoned software developer with a strong grip on JAVA, which I use to create solid backend solutions.
-I'm pretty handy with the MERN stack, crafting dynamic and responsive web pages.
-Plus, I've got some skills in making software systems more scalable, reliable, and functional by tinkering with cloud technologies.</p>
+I'm a passionate software developer with a strong background in Java for building robust backend solutions and expertise in the MERN stack (MongoDB, Express.js, React.js, Node.js) to create dynamic and responsive web applications.
+Additionally, I possess skills in leveraging cloud technologies to enhance the scalability, reliability, and functionality of software systems.</p>
 Programmer specialized in building <strong>software solutions</strong> , I pay a lot of attention to detail to generate the <strong>best products</strong>.
 <p></p>